Print Page Send to a Friend

 Information technology and foreign language courses

-Tax relief is available in respect of fees paid for training courses in information technology and foreign languages (other than postgraduate courses) if certain conditions are met:
+You can get tax relief on fees paid for training courses in information technology and foreign languages (other than postgraduate courses) if the course:

 Details of schemes

-Revenue publishes detailed leaflets about tax relief for tuition fees.
-Leaflet IT 31 covers tax relief for undergraduate and postgraduate courses.
-Leaflet IT 31A covers tax relief for information technology and foreign language courses.
+Revenue publishes detailed information about tax relief for tuition fees, covering tax relief for undergraduate and postgraduate courses and tax relief for information technology and foreign language courses.

 How to apply

-Further information on tax relief on third-level fees is available from your local tax office.
+Further information on tax relief on third-level fees is available from your Revenue Office.